nickbrandt/GitLab/doc/ci/review_apps/index.md

 Future enhancements [are planned](https://gitlab.com/gitlab-org/gitlab/issues/11322) to make this process even easier.

+### Determining merge request ID

+The merge request ID can be automatically determined through the script tag via the data attribute `data-merge-request-id`.

+There are three ways to provide a merge request ID to a Visual Review app:

+- By hardcoding it in the script tag via the data attribute `data-merge-request-id`
+- Dynamically adding the `data-merge-request-id` value during build.
+- Supplying it manually through the visual review form.

 ### Using Visual Reviews

 After Visual Reviews has been [enabled](#configuring-visual-reviews) for the